pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 - **Rewards**:
   - Profit percentage

-> ✨ Future additions may include DI+/DI-, Bulls/Bears Power, and KNN-based action filtering and GUI for Android.
+> ✨ Future additions may include a GUI for Android and Windows and ChromeBook.

 ---

-## 🛠️ How to Use
+## 🛠️ How to Use (If you find it too difficult to install the program you can copytrade me on ByBit, my username is Naamik)

 1. **Install install.sh**
    copy and paste content of install.sh into your linux terminal, whether on Window Subsystem for Linux, Linux, or Linux for ChromeBook.